 In the short-lived TV show "Prey", genetic testing can detect serial killers.
 Only as it turns out, they are not sociopathic people.
 Instead they are a new species, with the motive to eliminate Homo Sapiens the same way we eliminiated Neanderthals.

-In my own musings, I note that there is a truism that sociopathic personalities seem to thrive in corporate and political environments.
+In my own musings, I note that there is a truism that sociopathic personalities seem to thrive in corporate and political environments (or other strongly hierarchical organizations).
 They tend to rise to the highest levels of power.
 This may be due to the innate advantage of being free to treat human beings as fungible (or disposable) goods by virtue of having zero empathy.
-A corporation can rapidly achieve the goal of maximizing shareholder value if corporate policy doesn't give a rat's heinie how many people it harms (or kills).
+Or simply because nice guys finish last.
+For example: corporation can rapidly achieve the goal of maximizing shareholder value if corporate policy doesn't give a rat's heinie how many people it harms (or kills).

 So what if somebody invents some kind of medical scan that can rate a person's level of sociopathic personality?

 My thought-experiment is that the masses of people being harmed by sociopathically led corporations and government will want all the leaders to be immediately tested, and removed from power if they score too high.

 However, since all the people in power tend to be sociopaths, they will panic and do their darnedest to outlaw the scanning technology.
 To prevent it from blowing their cover.

 Taking it a step further in the dystopian direction, corporations will want to covertly use sociopath scans in their hiring department.
 Because for them sociopathic employees are an asset, good for the bottom line.

 This does suggest an amusing science fictional example of Let The Punishment Fit The Crime.